Plants for fall color – 5 top picks for your borders

 5. Abelia × grandiflora 'Hopleys'

-What is the best tree for fall?
+What are some of the best trees for fall?

 Trees and deciduous shrubs are the obvious choice when it comes to fall color – the turning of their leaves from green, through yellow, gold, orange, red and russet brown is one of the most beautiful sights at this time of year.

-What plants flower in fall?
+Which plants flower in fall?

 Pansies, chrysanthemums, heleniums, marigolds and asters are all fantastic fall flowers for pots.
 And they can even brighten your borders, too.